 We’ve also learned that, in order to help, we have to provide people with personally relevant solutions.
-Each person’s financial wellness profile is influenced by when and how they started their financial journey, who’s on the journey with them, the obstacles they experience along the way, their ultimate goals—and where they are today.
-According to our results, men have more saved for retirement than women; single people experience more financial stress than do married people; millennials have more student loan debt than their parents and grandparents did; Generation X is less prepared for retirement than Generation Z, millennials, and baby boomers.
+A financial wellness profile is influenced by when and how people started their financial journey, who’s on the journey with them, the obstacles they experience along the way, their ultimate goals, and where they are today.
+According to our results, men have more saved for retirement than women, single people experience more financial stress than married people, millennials have more student loan debt than their parents and grandparents did, and Generation X is less prepared for retirement than Generation Z, millennials, and baby boomers.
 Financial wellness solutions have to reach people, wherever they are on their journey, and help them—whether it’s preparing for college, tracking their spending, saving for emergencies, or planning for retirement income.

-So, when we talk about financial wellness, it’s important to remember it’s a very human issue.
-It’s about each individual with his or her own financial needs today and their plan for retirement.
-It’s about helping people prioritize these goals to ease their stress about balancing competing priorities, and reaching out to them with personally relevant tools and education to help them manage their complete financial picture.
+When we talk about financial wellness, it’s important to remember that it’s a very human issue.
+It’s about each individual with his or her own financial needs today and each one's plan for retirement.
+It’s about helping people prioritize these goals to ease their stress about balancing competing priorities and reaching out to them with personally relevant tools and education to help them manage their complete financial picture.

 To see what else we learned about financial wellness in this year’s survey, please click here to view the results and download the full report.

-John Hancock sixth annual Financial Stress Survey, John Hancock and Greenwald & Associates, 2019.
+John Hancock's sixth annual financial stress Survey, John Hancock, Greenwald & Associates, 2019.
 A survey of more than 3,500 workers to learn more about individual stress levels, their causes and effects, and strategies for relief.